 All articles are peer reviewed using a double-blind peer-review process.
 Before a reviewer may accept an invitation to review, they are required to disclose and confirm known competing interests regarding their relationship to the assigned manuscript.
 If an article is accepted for publication, the corresponding author will be notified via email of the revision requirements supplied by the peer reviewers.
 During the review process, the reviewers or Editors often request authors revise their manuscript.
 The final decision on acceptance for publication can be made only after the revised version of the manuscript has been reevaluated.

 Accepted articles will undergo full copyedit and subsequent proof edits to ensure clinical accuracy, clarity, flow, and adherence to the latest AMA style handbook and current journal house style.

 Due to an increased volume of submissions, submitted manuscripts may not receive a decision email for up to 4 months.
 To avoid significant delays in the peer-review process or editorial processing of your manuscript, please adhere to all submission guidelines.

 Ethics and Equity Positions

-Authors must comply with US Food and Drug Administration (FDA) guidelines and animal welfare regulations of the author’s institution.
+Authors must comply with FDA guidelines and animal welfare regulations of the author’s institution.
 Patients have a right to privacy that should not be violated without informed consent.
 Identifying information, including names, initials, or hospital numbers, should not be published in written descriptions, photographs, or pedigrees unless the information is essential for scientific purposes and the patient (or parent or guardian) gives written informed consent for publication.